awslabs/visual-asset-management-system/README.md

 5) `cdk deploy dev --parameters adminEmailAddress=myuser@example.com` - replace with your email address to deploy.
 An account is created in an AWS Cognito User Pool using this email address.
 Expect an email from no-reply@verificationemail.com with a temporary password.

+6) To modify the tags to all resources (i.e. for searchability), modify the `infra/tsconfig.json` file.
+They are located under `context.environments.common`.

+7) To add a permission boundary or IAM RoleName Prefix modify `infra/tsconfig.json` to include those under `context.environments.aws`.

 #### Deployment Success

 1) Navigate to URL provided in `{stackName].WebAppCloudFrontDistributionDomainName{uuid}` from `cdk deploy` output.